Robert Redford: Political activism

 Redford supported environmentalism, Native American rights, LGBT rights, and the arts.
 He was a supporter of advocacy groups like the Political Action Committee of the Directors Guild of America.
 He was the executive producer and narrator of the documentary film Incident at Oglala, about American Indian Movement activist Leonard Peltier.

 Redford supported Brent Cornell Morris in his unsuccessful campaign for the Republican nomination for Utah's 3rd congressional district in 1990.
 Redford also supported Gary Herbert, another Republican and a friend, in Herbert's successful 2004 campaign to be elected lieutenant governor of Utah.
-Herbert later became governor of Utah.
+Herbert later became governor of that state.